eclipse-ankaios/ank-sdk-python/docs/source/getting_started.rst

     print(execution_state.substate)
     print(execution_state.info)

 If the workload instance name is not known, the state can be retrieved using the workload name or the agent name.
-This will return a `WorkloadStateCollection <workload_state.html#workloadstatecollection-class>`_ that contains all the workload states that match.
+This will return a
+`WorkloadStateCollection <workload_state.html#workloadstatecollection-class>`_ that contains all the workload states that match.

 **Get the complete state**
 --------------------------

-The complete state of the Ankaios system can be retrieved using the following code:
+The complete state of the Ankaios system can be retrieved using the `get_state` method of the `Ankaios` class:

 .. code-block:: python